Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 * Enter the dungeon (20F West)
 <hr>
 * **Boss Fight - Mirror of the High God (Lv87)**
-	* **If Aya, Rin, Sanae or Iku die, reset**
+	* **Phase 1 - Diva Setup**
-	* Aya boosts self SPD twice, then Sanae once
+		* Aya boosts own SPD twice, Sanae's once
-	* After World Devouring Calamity:
-		* Final lineup: Cirno / Kasen / Chen / Yuyuko
-		* Aya concentrates 3x
-		* Sanae concentrates 2x
-		* Reisen concentrates 1x
+		* Aya, Reisen concentrate once
-		* Cirno swaps Reisen for Yuyuko, then Sanae for Chen into Kasen
+		* Cirno swaps Reisen for Satori
+		* Sanae, Aya concentrate once
-		* Yuyuko swaps Aya with Cirno
+		* Cirno swaps Aya for Kasen
-		* Wait for Cirno o die and hope someone lives
+		* Wait for Cirno to die and hope someone lives
-	* Aya switches in and begins Diva combo loop
+	* **Phase 2 - Iku Attack**
+		* Swap in Aya and lock the boss with Dance of Cochlea
+		* Swap in Rin on survivor's turn
+		* Swap in Marisa, then Iku
-		* Dance Cochra until Mirror ATB 6500
+		* Aya spams Dance of Cochlea
-		* Concentrate and repeat
+			* Concentrate when boss ATB < 6500
+			* Can also swap Chen in if MP is fine for Herb of Awakening
-	* Rin switches in on slot 2 and focuses on MP maintenance
+		* Rin manages everyone's MP
-		* Magic Circuit Aya whenever it runs out
-		* Use Magic Transfer if Aya too low
-		* Concentrate and swap when there's nothing to do
-	* Reisen comes in only to debuff Mirror MND
-	* Sanae buffs Iku, can buff Aya in a pinch
-	* Satori comes in when Iku has no MP
+		* Marisa buffs Iku
-		* She Sarutahiko's Aya to keep her SPD
-	* Iku spams EDP when fully buffed
+		* Iku spams regular attack
 	* For finer details see High Mirror's [Boss Info](../../enemy/highmirror.md)
 * Go back to Gensokyo to heal after the fight